Sanamahism: Deities

-The deities in Sanamhism can be classified into the main deities, ancestral deities called Apokpa, deities of Meitei clans (Yek Lai) or family (Saghei Lai) and regional deities called Lam Lai or Umang Lai.
-Worship of the Apokpa deities, the Yek Lais or the Saghei Lais are within a clan, families sharing the same surname.
-Regional deities are worshipped by the residents around the temple of the Umang Lais.
-The Umang Lais are often one of the main deities or an incarnation of the main deities.
+Other important gods and goddesses include Panthoibi, Lainingthou Nongpok Ningthou, Lainingthou Koubru, Ibudhou Marjing, Thongalel, Wangbren, Eputhou Thangjing, Kounu, Nongshaba, Nongthang Leima, and Irai Leima.

+The Umang Lais are often regarded as aspects or incarnations of the main deities.
 The worship of Umang Lais and the ritual that this entails, referred to as the Umang Lai Haraoba, is one of the main religious festivals in Sanamahism.
+The Umang Lais are associated with sacred groves, also called Umang Lai.
 There are similarities between the Umang Lais and the Nat deities of Myanmar.

-All the deities are denoted by the universal term Lai which means god in Manipuri.
+All the deities are denoted by the universal term Lai which means "god" in Meithei.
 When referring to a male deity, the terms Lainingthou, Ebhudhou or Epa are used while the terms, Lairembi, Ebhendhou or Ema are used to refer to a female deity.
 Lairembi is mostly used for the Umang Lais.